Wolox/tech-guides/ruby-on-rails/docs/other/vim-config.md

 ## How use .vimrc for configuration

-VIM is fully configurable, for that you can edit `~/.vimrc` and use [Vundle](https://github.com/VundleVim/Vundle.vim) to manage plugin.
+VIM is fully configurable, for that you can edit `~/.vimrc` and use [Vundle](https://github.com/VundleVim/Vundle.vim) to manage your plugins.
 To install Vundle one line is required:

 ```bash